Skip to main content

 Try It Out ❯

 There are two types of users: your customer's users and your organization's team members.
 If you're using the embedded marketplace and signed JWTs to seamlessly authenticate customer users, you probably won't need to manage your customer users programmatically.
-It's more likely that you'll manage organization users, but we'll look at how to manage both.
+You'll more likely manage team members, but you can manage both types.

-In order to create a new user, you will need to know the user's email address, and role.
+To create a new user, you need to know the user's email address and role.
 You can optionally include the user's name and phone number.

 First, look up the roles you can assign a user using either the customerRoles or organizationRoles query: